How to stop a small enemy from harming your production

 Dust is a normal part of everyday life and industry life as well.
 But some production processes generate more dust than others.
 This can be due to the substrate being produced or converted, or to the production process itself.

-Paper, for instance, contains lots of fibers and discharges a great deal of dust and trim during transformation to final product.
+For instance, paper contains lots of fibers and discharges a great deal of dust and trim during transformation to final product.
 Meanwhile, static electricity generated by movement of the substrate attracts these particles like a magnet.
 (Read more on the effects of dust in paper production.)

 As a result, dust and particles cling to the final product.
 And this leads to the problems mentioned earlier, like poor printing quality, complaining customers, and health problems.